 This Buffalo Chicken Pizza – a combo of two favorites: wings and pizza – is definitely a use-what-you’ve-got sort of recipe.
 The homemade crust is easy to make, too, if you choose!

-I know it’s challenging to go grocery shopping right now.
-With that in mind, now is a good time to try some different recipes using what you already have at home in your freezers, fridges, and pantries.
+There’s no better time than now to try a recipe using what you already have at home in your freezers, fridges, and pantries.
 I hope you’ll enjoy this Buffalo Chicken Pizza recipe, and others on my site that call for basic ingredients.

 Buffalo Chicken Pizza